 Client Retention Tips Every HR Consultant Needs to Know

 As an HR consultant, retaining clients isn’t just about delivering great work—it’s about building long-term relationships that stand the test of time.
-Having spent over 15 years growing my consulting business, I’ve learned the hard way that keeping clients happy takes more than just doing a good job; it requires intention, strategy, and sometimes a bit of trial and error.
+Having spent over 25 years in HR, I’ve learned the hard way that keeping clients happy takes more than just doing a good job; it requires intention, strategy, and sometimes a bit of trial and error.

 In this article, I’ll walk you through five proven client retention strategies for HR consultants that will help you retain clients, keep them satisfied, and, more importantly, keep them coming back.

-1. Build Strong Relationships by Understanding Client Needs
+1. Build Strong Relationships by Understanding Individual Client Needs

 If I’ve learned one thing in my years as an HR consultant, it’s that every client is unique.
 There is no one-size-fits-all approach.
 Early in my career, I made the mistake of assuming that what worked for one client would automatically work for another.
 Spoiler: it didn’t.